 Following this route is roughly 130 miles leaving from the Easirent Car Hire at the Edinburgh Airport, and includes about 4 hours of driving depending on traffic.

 There are many other activities to see within a day of Edinburgh.
 Some of my other favorites include North Berwick, Rosslyn Chapel, Loch Lomond and St. Andrews.
-The point is, you could spend months in Edinburgh and Scotland.
+The point is, after you spend a couple days in Edinburgh, you could spend months in Edinburgh and Scotland.
 I have, and I’ve still barely scratched the surface.

 If you do plan to spread this trip into two days, you can find great accommodations in Aberfoyle or Callander.
 Some of the most beautiful Airbnb hosts I’ve seen in Scotland have been in this area, and for great prices too.
 If you squeeze this into a one-day trip, you might have to choose 4-6 items on the list.
 I did say it was the perfect trip, but there’s just so much to see.
 I’ve included how long each should take to visit, although if you’re like me, you just might fit them all into a single day.
 Good luck and enjoy.